Why Are Credit Cards Useful?

 Convenience

 Visa and Mastercard, two of the most common credit card networks, are accepted nearly everywhere worldwide.
-American Express and Discover, the other two credit card networks, are widely accepted in the United States and occasionally in other countries.
+American Express and Discover, the other two credit card networks, are widely accepted in the U.S. and sometimes in other countries.
 Wide acceptance makes credit cards convenient to use for everyday purchases.

 Credit cards can be used in person, online, or over the phone to make purchases.
-They are also easy to carry with you all the time, and you don’t need to think about replenishing your money like with cash.
+They are also easy to carry with you, and you don’t need to think about replenishing your money like with cash.

 Building Credit

-Responsible use of a credit card can actually help you build credit.
-If you pay at least your minimum amount due on time each month, you may build your credit score over time.
+Responsible use of a credit card may help you build credit.
+If you pay at least your minimum amount due on time each month, it may positively impact your credit score over time.
 (You’ll want to avoid, however, letting your credit utilization, or the percent of your credit limit that you spend, get too high.)
 Having good credit is important for many reasons, including getting a mortgage, applying for a job, or renting an apartment.

 When Not to Use a Credit Card

 • Also, if you are carrying a balance and don’t expect to pay it off this month, you are likely paying not just for your purchase but for interest charges as well.
-So it could be wiser, if possible, to use a debit card when making a purchase.
+So it may be wiser, if possible, to use cash or a debit card when making a purchase.

-• Credit cards may also not be the best choice for you if you have a hard time controlling your spending.
-Since purchases made with a credit card don’t come directly out of your bank account, it may be tempting for some people to spend more than they can really afford to.
-If you’re an impulse shopper, proceed with caution.
-Swiping or tapping with a credit card can be so easy, it may make some people forget that, yes, the bill will actually be coming their way.
+• Credit cards may also not be the best choice for those who have a hard time controlling their spending.
+Since purchases made with a credit card don’t come directly out of a person’s bank account, it may be tempting for some people to spend more than they can really afford to.
+Someone who is an impulse shopper, for instance, may want to proceed with caution.

 Examples of Credit Card Usage

 Credit cards can be used to pay for goods and services.
 You can also finance purchases with a credit card.
-Also, you can use your credit card benefits such as travel insurance and purchase protection.
-And it can be used for purchases big and small.
+And you can use your credit card benefits, such as travel insurance and purchase protection.

-• Say that you see a $1,200 plane ticket to your friend’s destination wedding.
+• Say that you are looking to book a plane ticket to your friend’s destination wedding.
 It looks as if prices are only going to rise, but you don’t have that sum of money available.
 You could use your credit card to book the flight, and then pay it off over time.

 • Or you might be out for a run and, on your way home, remember that you’re out of coffee.
 If you have your credit card zipped into a pocket, you can easily pay for your coffee vs. having to go home, grab your wallet, and head out again.